mdparvex/FastAPI_newsapi_OAuth2.0/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Comment database configuration in for Docker and uncomment for local in .env file
+Comment database configuration in .env file for Docker and uncomment for local

 ## How to Run the Server